 Knoxville’s Best Choice for Orthopedic Hip Surgery in Eastern Tennessee

 Are you suffering from hip pain?
-There are many conditions that can cause you discomfort, including arthritis, so it is imperative you seek attention from a qualified orthopedist who can diagnose and treat your condition.
+There are many conditions that can cause you discomfort, including arthritis, so it is imperative you seek attention from a qualified orthopedist who can diagnose and treat your condition with hip surgery.
 Hip joint pain can be hard to live with but it can be treated non-surgically with medications and physical therapy.

 For some, hip replacement surgery is necessary.
 Our team of Hip Specialists have years of experience and can relate all of the facts regarding your hip pain so that you can make an informed decision regarding your hip care.